-We have all likely experienced a headache at some point– some of us may even experience migraines, or tension headaches occasionally.
-While these episodes can feel very painful, affect your daily life, and last from hours to days, they do not usually point toward a severe underlying issue, such as a brain tumour.
+We have all likely experienced a headache at some point – some of us may even experience migraines, or tension headaches occasionally.
+While these episodes can last from hours to days, feel very painful and affect your daily life, they do not usually point toward a severe underlying issue, such as a brain tumour.

 What is a brain tumour?